-The national frequency of elder abuse is estimated at up to 10%, with a steady increase in reporting over the last few decades [14].
-Contrary to popular belief, the overwhelming majority of abuse and neglect occurs in domestic, rather than institutional (e.g., residential care) settings, largely due to the shift in care in the last 50 years from state institutions to the home (particularly for younger disabled individuals) [12; 14].
+The national frequency of elder abuse is estimated at up to 10%, with some research indicating that the number may be as high as 1 in 6 [14].
+The overwhelming majority of abuse and neglect occurs in domestic, rather than institutional (e.g., residential care) settings, largely due to the shift in care in the 20th century from state institutions to the home (particularly for younger disabled individuals) [12; 14].
+However, with an increasing aging population and longer life expectancies, it is projected that by 2030 there will be a 50% increase in the number of older adults who require nursing home care [14].
 Women are the victims of elder abuse two-thirds of the time.

 Elder and dependent adults are also at risk for poor oral health due to caretaker neglect.
-In fact, neglect is one of the most common causes of elder injury reporting (roughly 500,000 cases per year in the United States) [14].
+In fact, neglect is one of the most common causes of elder injury reporting [14].
 These populations are also at a high risk for self-neglect, accounting for more than 500,000 additional reported cases in the United States per year.
 A 2010 study revealed that 40% of individuals 65 years of age or older suffer from some form of neglect [15].